StephaininZ/algorithm_fairness/README.md

 # algorithm_fairness
-A project that reinvestigate the managerial effects of AI algorithmic fairness on business decisions
+A project that reinvestigates the managerial effects of AI algorithmic fairness on business decisions